desec-io/desec-stack/docs/dns/rrsets.rst

 your shell or programming language may require another layer of quotes!
 By contrast, ``ttl`` is an integer field, so the JSON value does not contain quotes.

+RRset write operations are subject to rate limiting (see :ref:`rate-limits`).
+When creating (or updating) a large number of RRsets, we strongly encourage you to use `Bulk Operations`_ instead of multiple sequential requests.
+(Single requests are much more expensive on the server side, as each request triggers a DNSSEC signing operation.
+With bulk requests, only one signing operation is performed, covering all changes together.)

 Creating a TLSA RRset
 `````````````````````